ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 ### Deploy Liberty app from GUI

-In order to deploy our Liberty app through the ICp dashboard, we must first log in to ICp dashboard with username `user1` and the password you created in the previous step.
+In order to deploy our Liberty app through the ICp Dashboard, we must first log in to ICp Dashboard with username `user1` and the password you created in the previous step.

 ####  Create ConfigMaps (GUI)